Network Bandwidth Explained: What It Is, How It Works, and How Much You Need in the Philippines

 Importance of Bandwidth

-Bandwidth plays a big role in your digital life.
-Here’s how it affects common activities:
+Bandwidth plays a central role in your digital life.
+Here is how it affects the most common activities for Philippine households:

 -